monking/punch/README.md

 **If you're on a Mac**, you'll need to install `gdate`, packaged in `coreutils`.
 If you're using Homebrew, you can do `brew install coreutils`.

-_Note:_ One feature of the punch script is to help you quickly navigate to your projects' working directories.
-In order do this punch.sh must be sourced rather than run, so that it is defined in your active shell session, not inside a script session.

 Usage
 -----